jaywonchung/pegasus/README.md

 $ cargo run -- b  # stands for Broadcast
 ```

-### Splitting Nodes with Parameters
+### Parallelizing Execution with Node Parameters

-Split nodes into two sub-nodes.
+Split nodes into sub-nodes that run commands in parallel.
 Below, *four* SSH connections are kept, and *four* commands run in parallel.

 ```yaml
 # hosts.yaml